twfarland/Son/README.md

     //i.e. using underscore.js .extend() func:
     _.extend(myStyles.div, myShadow("#333"));

-(But personally, I would use multiple css classes instead of mixins where possible)
+(But personally, I would use assign multiple css classes to elements instead of using mixins, where possible)

 ###Selector inheritance

 Doing this the way Sass does it (by using commas in the selector instead of repeating the properties) is very nice.
-I'm going to make a method for this, something that traverses the tree.
+I'm going to make a method for this, watch this space.

 ###Other ideas for manipulation

 - a grid system
 - colour maths
 - style generator functions
-- using proper classes to generate style objects
+- using js object inheritance to generate style objects
-- merging style objects as needed to benefit from modular css without extra http requests used in stylesheet 'import'
+- merging style objects in the manner of stylesheet 'import' to benefit from modular css without extra http requests
 - whole layout/css framework generators!